ZackMagnotti/ssbmachine-learning/README.md

 ![Mango vs Zain](images/ssbm-gameplay.gif)

 The replays are on average 5 minutes long and provide exactly two controller signals - one for each player.
-Both contoller signals are then chopped up into 30 second segments and labelled with the character being played and the person playing them (if available).
+Both contoller signals are then chopped up into 30 second segments and labeled with the character being played and the person playing them (if available).
 These *30 second "clips"* were then randomly split between a training set (90%) and a testing set (10%).